Ceoptera: Classification

-The 2024 study naming Ceoptera performed a phylogenetic analysis in order to test its relationships to other pterosaurs, using a dataset built upon those of various prior studies.
+The 2024 study naming Ceoptera performed a phylogenetic analysis to test its relationships to other pterosaurs, using a dataset built upon those of various prior studies.
 This analysis found it to belong to the group Darwinoptera, though this grouping was only weakly supported.
-Nonetheless, its identity as a darwinopteran was considered to be strongly supported due to the strong resemblance of its skeletal anatomy to other members of that group in several respects, such as the bulbous tip of the scapula and proportions of the metacarpals in the wing.
+Nonetheless, its identity as a darwinopteran was considered strongly supported due to the strong resemblance of its skeletal anatomy to other members of that group in several respects, such as the bulbous tip of the scapula and proportions of the metacarpals in the wing.
 Internal relationships within Darwinoptera were not resolved, but morphological diversity within the group was considered evidence for the existence of various subgroups that remain presently unrecognized.
-The discovery of Ceoptera and other darwinopterans around the world is considered to be important evidence of the success of the group, originally only known from several species discovered in the Tiaojishan Formation of China.
+The discovery of Ceoptera and other darwinopterans around the world demonstrates the success of the group, originally only known from several species discovered in the Tiaojishan Formation of China.

 As a darwinopteran, Ceoptera was a close relative of the pterodactyloid radiation that included most known pterosaurs, with intermediate anatomy between pterodactyloids and earlier "rhamphorhynchoid" pterosaurs.
-They are united with pterodactyloids in the group Monofenestrata, most notably characterized by the fusion of their nasal and antorbital fenestra into a single large hole in the skull.
+They are united with pterodactyloids in the group Monofenestrata, most notably characterized by the fusion of their nasal and antorbital fenestrae into a single large hole in the skull.
 Due to the consistent anatomy seen in these pterosaurs, the authors supported the existence of Darwinoptera as a natural grouping, an offshoot whose intermediate nature was inherited from a common ancestor with pterodactyloids.
-Other studies, however, find that anatomical form to merely be a transitional stage in pterosaur evolution, and consider these taxa to be successively distant relatives of Pterodactyloidea.
+Other studies, however, find that this anatomical form is merely a transitional stage in pterosaur evolution, and consider these taxa to be successively distant relatives of Pterodactyloidea.
 As a rare Middle Jurassic pterosaur, Ceoptera existed at a key point in the diversification of darwinopterans and other pterosaurs.
-Combined with other lines of evidence emerging in the 2010s and 2020s, its discovery is considered indicative that many groups of pterosaurs emerged in the Early Jurassic and had achieved a high level of ecological diversity by the Middle Jurassic, despite the paucity of fossils.
+Combined with other lines of evidence emerging in the 2010s and 2020s, its discovery indicates that many groups of pterosaurs emerged in the Early Jurassic and had achieved a high level of ecological diversity by the Middle Jurassic, despite the paucity of fossils.

 The results of the 2024 analysis are shown below: